github/maintainermonth/content/events/opensearch.md

 ---
-title: 'Firsthand stories from maintainers—brought to you by the OpenSearch Project'
+title: 'Firsthand stories from maintainers — brought to you by the OpenSearch Project'
-metaTitle: 'Firsthand stories from maintainers—brought to you by the OpenSearch Project'
+metaTitle: 'Firsthand stories from maintainers — brought to you by the OpenSearch Project'
 metaDesc: 'Maintaining an open source project is a big responsibility.
 Join us for a panel discussion with maintainers of some of the most engaging open source communities, as they share key insights and tips and tricks for managing your growing community.
 They’ll also touch on how to resolve community conflicts, and how to make it easier for others to contribute.'
 date: '06/28'
 UTCStartTime: '16:00'